noowy/f1-factory-datahub/README.md

 # f1-factory-datahub
 Datahub for a Formula 1 factory (UNI Project)

-Currently in development.

 Android application for tracking factory/market orders, routes, processes, components and products in stock, workstations of Formula 1 Manufacture.
 Data stored in MySQL database on a remote HTTP server which translates query sent by the app to the database and returns data in a JSON object.